lewis-morris/semverbump/README.md

 Keep your project's version numbers honest by inspecting public interfaces and recommending the next semantic version.
 It can even apply the bump for you.

+## Why semverbump

+Semantic versioning only works when releases accurately reflect the impact of code changes.
+Manually tracking public interfaces across a project is tedious and error-prone. **semverbump** automates this process by scanning source code for API changes and recommending the appropriate version bump.

+Design goals include:

+- **Safety** – catch breaking changes before they reach users.
+- **Determinism** – produce consistent results across environments.
+- **Extensibility** – support new domains through pluggable analysers.
+- **Ease of adoption** – require minimal configuration and integrate with existing workflows.

 ## Features

 - Static diff of the public API to highlight breaking changes.